aniket0112/Sudoku_Solver/README.md

 MATLAB (any version, no use of “helper functions”  hence compatible with previous versions than 2014 also).

 Steps :

 1. Clone the repository to your local.

 2. Put an image of a Sudoku puzzle in the folder where you clone it.
 Remember the name of image.
-Try to take a picture which is clearer and contains as minimum other objects other than the Sudoku puzzle as possible.
-For examples I have put a few sample images in the repository.
+Try to take a picture which is clearer and contains minimum objects other than the Sudoku puzzle.
+For examples, I have put a few sample images in the repository.

-3. Open MATLAB and type cd and path to your directory of repository or else you can browse from the Current Folder pane on the left (by default).
+3. Open MATLAB and type cd and path of your directory containing repository or else you can browse from the Current Folder pane on the left (by default).

 4. Open BackTrackAlgo.m.